How to use AI in Confluence: A practical step-by-step guide

 -

 Organization admin permissions.
-Someone with these permissions will need to be the one to flip the switch and turn on Atlassian Intelligence.
+Someone with these permissions will need to be the one to activate Atlassian Intelligence for your workspace.

 How to use Confluence's native AI: A step-by-step guide

 Atlassian Intelligence has some useful tools baked in that can help with daily tasks.
-Here’s how you can get them going.
+Here’s how you can get them going in 2026.

 Step 1: Turn on Atlassian Intelligence